Should You Polish a Car Before Waxing It? EXPLAINED

 - If you had wax before, make sure to remove it completely.

-These were the things you should always do, even if you don’t want to apply wax.
-By following this advice, you’ll always get the best results when washing your car.
+By following this advice, you’ll always get the best results when waxing your car.

 Frequently Asked Questions